ietf-wg-cellar/matroska-specification/chapters.md

 If the `EditionFlagOrdered` flag evaluates to "0", `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as a chapter mark to jump to the predefined point in the timeline.
-With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapters Elements`.
+With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain elements inside a `Chapters Element`.
 In that case, these elements are informational only.

 The following list shows the different `Chapters` elements only found in `Ordered Chapters`.